28 Hairstyles for Women Over 60 in 2026

 The textured pixie eliminates bad hair days entirely — a dab of texturizing cream and two minutes of finger-styling creates the finished look.
 The deliberate messiness works in fine hair's favor by hiding thinness.
 See our pixie guide for twenty-five bold variations.

-3. The Silver Lob With Curtain Bangs
+3. The Silver Bob With a Full Fringe

 4. The Highlighted Bob